 In 1958, site personnel developed a gamma spectrometer wound counter to confirm the presence of plutonium in wounds.
 In August 1961, 55 Alpha Flashers (later Alpha-Mets) were placed on gloveboxes in plutonium areas for workers to self-monitor their hands and identify a failed glove before spreading contamination.
 Introduction of "COMBOs," combination hand and foot monitors, included floor areas in the contamination control program.
-Twenty continuous air monitors (CAMS) were in operation by April 1966 (locations unknown).
+Twenty continuous air monitors (CAMs) were in operation by April 1966 (locations unknown).
 Room air samplers were placed near exhaust ducts.
-Details concerning monitor types, introduction dates, minimum detectable activities, alarm characteristics, and related information are provided in ORAUT (2006b) where available.
-Additional study on the related topic of exposure of unmonitored workers proximate to Rocky Flats fires and other accidents has been identified as an important issue for the Rocky Flats TBD team to undertake during follow-up work.
+Details concerning monitor types, introduction dates, minimum detectable amounts, alarm characteristics, and related information are provided in ORAUT (2020b) where available.

-Following the two fires that caused major damage to production buildings in 1957 and 1969, there were changes to minimize the occurrence and consequences of fires.
+After the two fires that caused major damage to production buildings in 1957 and 1969, there were changes to minimize the occurrence and consequences of fires.
 To reduce the probability of a fire, nitrogen atmospheres, minimal combustible loading in all areas, and improvement of fire detection and suppression systems were emphasized.
-The controlled use of automatic water fire suppression systems was included in the design of a new plutonium facility, Building 707, in 1967.
+In 1967, the controlled use of automatic water fire suppression systems was included in the design of a new plutonium facility, Building 707.
 Criticality concerns were addressed by enforcement of fissile limits and prevention of water accumulation.

-Figure 2-7 shows the locations of major accidents at the Rocky Flats Plant.
+Figure 2-7 shows the locations of major accidents at RFP.